secure-link/secure-link/index.md

 ---
-title: secure link
+title: very secure link
 ---

-# Welcome
+# you're on your own

-this is _secure-l.ink_.
+are you sure this is a *very* _secure-l.ink_?